Effectiveness of the Board

-The Board comprises seven Non-Executive Directors including the Chairman and two Executive Directors.
-All of the Non-Executive Directors including the Chairman have been determined by the Board to be independent in character and judgement and free from relationships or circumstances which may affect, or could appear to affect, the relevant individual’s judgement.
-The independence of the Non-Executive Directors is reviewed continuously, including formal annual review.
+The Board comprises eight NEDs, the Chairman and two Executive Directors.
+All of the NEDs, including the Chairman, have been determined by the Board to be independent in character and judgement and free from relationships or circumstances which may affect, or could appear to affect, the relevant individual’s judgement.
+The independence of the NEDs is reviewed continuously, including a formal annual review.
 Any NED who does not meet the independence criteria will not stand for election or re-election at the AGM.

-The size and composition of the Board is kept under review by the Nomination and Governance Committee and the Board to ensure an appropriate balance of skills and experience are represented.
+The size and composition of the Board is kept under review by the Group Nomination and Governance Committee and the Board to ensure an appropriate balance of skills and experience are represented.
 An external skills review was undertaken during 2019.
-The Board is satisfied that its current composition allows it to operate effectively and that all Directors are able to bring specific insights and make valuable contributions to the Board due to their varied commercial backgrounds.
-The Non-Executive Directors provide constructive challenge to the Executives, and the Chairman ensures that the views of all Directors are taken into consideration in the Board’s deliberations.
+The Board is satisfied that its current composition allows it to operate effectively and that all Directors are able to bring specific insights and make valuable contributions to the Board, due to their varied commercial backgrounds.
+The NEDs provide constructive challenge to the Executives, and the Chairman ensures that the views of all Directors are taken into consideration in the Board’s deliberations.

 Appointment, retirement and re-election of Directors

 The Board may appoint a Director, either to fill a vacancy or as an addition to the existing Board.
 All appointments are subject to a formal, rigorous and transparent procedure; succession is also considered.
 Appointments and succession planning are based on merit and objective criteria and, within this context, promotes diversity of gender, social and ethnic backgrounds, cognitive and personal strengths.
 Any new Director must then retire at the next AGM and is put forward for election by the shareholders.
 All other Directors are put forward for re-election annually.
 In addition to any power of removal conferred by the Companies Act, any Director may be removed by special resolution, before the expiration of his or her period of office and, subject to the Articles, another person who is willing to act as a Director may be appointed by ordinary resolution in his or her place.
 Tim Brooke, Margaret Hassall and Ian Ward will not stand for election or reelection at the AGM and will cease to be Directors on 7 May 2020.

 Conflicts of interest